marcussacana/EushullyEditor/README.md

-##EushullyEditor
+## EushullyEditor
-EuhullyEditor Library, A Tool to make your own Eushully Script Editor without problems
+EushullyEditor Library is a tool to make your own Eushully Script Editor.

-###Features:<br>
+### Features
--Rewrite All kamidori strings (Overwrite)<br>
+- **Overwrite**: Rewrite all Kamidori strings.
--Append strings to end of the file to bad configurations (Append)<br>
+- **Append**: Move recognized strings to the end of the script to avoid bad configurations.
--Rewrite strings without changing unknow offsets (AutoDetect)<br><br>
+- **AutoDetect**: Rewrite strings without changing unknown offsets.

-###Aditional Features:<br>
+### Aditional Features
--Make Fake line breaks (configured to work with kamidori)<br>
+- Make Fake line breaks (configured to work with Kamidori)<br>
--Get Faked Line breaks original strings
+- Get Faked Line breaks original strings

-###YOU NEED CONFIGURE
+### YOU NEED TO CONFIGURE IT!
-I Configure to work without problems with the Kamidori If you don't know how to configure, you can try contact-me to help
+I configured it to work with Kamidori.
+If you don't know how to configure it, you can try contacting me and asking for help.

-Good Lucky
+Good luck.